NASA-IMPACT/veda-ui/docs/content/frontmatter/layer.md

 - **colormap_name**
   `string`
   The colormap to use for the layer.
 One of https://cogeotiff.github.io/rio-tiler/colormap/#default-rio-tilers-colormaps
+- **minzoom**
+The minimum zoom of the layer.
+The tiles below the minzoom won't be fetched from titiler.
+- **maxzoom**
+The maximum zoom of the layer.
+The tiles over the maxzoom won't be fetched from titiler.

 **bounds**
 `[int, int, int, int] | fn(bag)`